maifathy/mobile-flashcards/README.md

 - User can add decks, question and take multiple quizzes everyday.
 - Daily notification to notify the user to take a quiz is implemented, also the notification time is updated after each quiz the user take.
+- The project is tested on Android only.

 ## How to use